Chappy202/Chappy202/README.md

 ---

 <p align="center">
 Hi there 👋, I'm a software engineer with a specialization in web application development and fintech solutions.
 Armed with a degree in Computer Science, I proudly contribute my skills at Entelect.
 Within this remarkable realm, I predominantly utilize Java Spring to craft cutting-edge fintech software.
 During my leisure hours, I find immense joy in exploring the Node.js stack, leveraging frameworks such as ExpressJS, NextJS, React, and GatsbyJS.
-Additionally, I possess proficiency in C#, Dart, GoLang, and Python.
+Additionally, I possess proficiency in C#, Dart, GoLang, and Python.</p>

-My passion lies in the creation of exceptional web applications, complemented by a diverse skill set.
+<p align="center">My passion lies in the creation of exceptional web applications, complemented by a diverse skill set.
 From mobile and desktop application development to graphic design employing Illustrator and Photoshop, and photo editing utilizing Lightroom and Photoshop, I thrive on pushing boundaries.
 I also possess expertise in website optimization, as well as advanced network and server architecture setup.
 With a strong grasp of DevOps, I wholeheartedly embrace opportunities for learning and relish the thrill of new challenges.
 Let's dive in! 💪</p>

 ## ⚡ Technologies and Frameworks